-Using publicly available and downloadable data from ClinicalTrials.gov, a restructured and reformatted relational database was developed.
-This is referred to as the database for Aggregate Analysis of ClincalTrials.gov (AACT).
-The purpose of AACT is to make the acquisition and analysis of the aggregate data from ClinicalTrials.gov more user-friendly.
+CTTI has aggregated and restructured publicly available ClinicalTrials.gov data and made it available here as a relational database to facilitate analysis of the complete set of trials.
+This database is the Aggregate Analysis of ClincalTrials.gov (AACT).
 CLICK HERE for an overview of the background on ClinicalTrials.gov and the AACT database.

 The AACT database extracts are available for download in three formats.
 Please refer to the supporting documents below for more information about how to use AACT.

 ZIP files containing these database extracts may be downloaded from the links provided below:

 *This dataset reflects data downloaded from ClinicalTrials.gov September 27, 2015.

 Comprehensive Data Dictionary: Provides a complete list of data elements from the AACT database, corresponding definitions from NLM’s data element definitions document, and data model and parameters used in the AACT database in five sections: current variables, enumerations, schema, constraints, and record counts.